Get a virtual phone number for your business in 5 mins or less

 Frequently asked questions about virtual phone numbers

-Businesses like to use Google Voice as a free virtual phone service, but it does have limitations.
-These include zero customer support, no toll-free numbers, not being available in Canada, and not being able to set business hours.
+Google Voice’s free version has several limitations to keep in mind.
+These include no customer support, no toll-free numbers, no availability in Canada, and no ability to set business hours.
 Google Voice is meant more for personal use.

 Fortunately, Google Voice alternatives offer the features your business needs.

-Most virtual phone number providers let you port your existing number into their platform.
-Some providers charge a porting fee to bring your number over.
+Most virtual phone number providers let you port your existing number to their platform.
+Some providers charge a porting fee to transfer your number.
 You can move any existing US, Canadian, or North American toll-free phone number to Quo for free.

 What devices can I use a virtual phone number on?